matter-labs-audits/reports/research/zkemail/README.md

 In our case, all this means is trusting that the email address specified in the `From` header is indeed the sender.
 Thus, extraction of the sender from a DKIM-signed email is a crucial step, with the parser being a root of trust in ZK Email.
 If the attacker manages to persuade the verifier that the DKIM-signed email is from a different email address controlled by another user, it undermines the security of ZK Email.

-We have identified that for at least two popular email services, `Outlook.com` and `Mail.ru`, it is possible to manipulate email addresses in the From header.
+We have identified that for at least two popular email services, `Outlook.com` and `Mail.ru`, it is possible to manipulate email addresses in the `From` header.
 This manipulation causes the `FromAddrRegex` circuit to output an email address that does not belong to the sender.

-For example, through `Outlook.com service`, it's possible to send an email from attacker@outlook.com with the following From header:
+For example, through `Outlook.com` service, it's possible to send an email from attacker@outlook.com with the following `From` header:

 ```
 From: "Some name <victim@any-domain>" < attacker@outlook.com>
 ```

 Note the space between `<` and the email address in `< attacker@outlook.com>`.
 While the actual sender is `attacker@outlook.com`, the `FromAddrRegex` circuit outputs `victim@any-domain`.
-The beauty of this bug is that any-domain can be literally any domain, not necessarily outlook.com that sent the message.
+The beauty of this bug is that `any-domain` can be literally any domain, not necessarily `outlook.com` that sent the message.
 A fully functional malicious email can be crafted as follows:
 ```
 From: "John Doe <johndoe@gmail.com>" < attacker@outlook.com>